 Nurse leaders should equip themselves with every tool to become effective managers and nurse executives.
-Aspen’s MSN in Administration program gives nurses the tools and education to lead effectively.
+Aspen’s MSN in Administration and Management program gives nurses the tools and education to lead effectively.
 Nurse leaders are equipped with:

 - Practical knowledge of legal, ethical, and cultural issues in healthcare

 - A focus on hospital management, accounting, and other economic topics